erikdesjardins/zip-webpack-plugin/README.md

       // if not present, the basename of the path
       filename: 'my_app.zip',

+      // OPTIONAL: defaults an empty string
+      // the prefix for the files included in the zip file
+      pathPrefix: 'relative/path',

       // OPTIONAL: defaults to including everything
       // can be a string, a RegExp, or an array of strings and RegExps
       include: [/\.js$/],